jeremyjpj0916/cassandra_snap/README.md

 ### Ring information

-In case you need, cassandra_snapshotter stores the ring token description every time a backup is done.
+In case you need, cassandra_snap stores the ring token description every time a backup is done.

 You can find it in the `ring` file in the snapshot base path, for instance: